A+E Global Media: Post-Lifetime acquisition

-A+E Networks took an equity stake at the March 2015 formation of an independent TV production company, Propagate Content, run and owned by CEO Howard T. Owens and chief creative officer David McKillop, former A&E channel general manager.
+A+E Networks took an equity stake at the 2015 formation of an independent TV production company, Propagate Content, run and owned by CEO Howard T. Owens and chief creative officer David McKillop, former A&E channel general manager.
 The development team led by Daniel Suratt had the company also investing in Epic Magazine, Samba and Panna food app-based content company in December 2015.
 Sean Cohan was promoted from head of international division to president of international and digital media in December 2015 as Suratt, head of digital media & business development, was promoted to president of corporate development, strategy and investments.

-The company formed an in-house advertising agency, 45th & Dean, under executive vice president and general manager of FYI Network Paul Greenberg in May 2016.
+The company formed an in-house advertising agency, 45th & Dean, under executive vice president and general manager of FYI Network Paul Greenberg in 2016.
 In February 2017, A+E's in-house ad agency, 45th and Dean, was planning on developing new shows for Snapchat's Discover platform.

-The Digital Media division launched its first direct to consumer streaming service, Lifetime Movie Club, in September 2015.
-Then in February 2016, the division launched another service, History Vault, followed by its Canadian version in November with Corus.
+The Digital Media division launched its first direct to consumer streaming service, Lifetime Movie Club, in 2015.
+Then in 2016, the division launched another service, History Vault, followed by its Canadian version in November with Corus.
 Both have content at least a year off their respective channels.
 Club offers a rotating group of 40 films from the Lifetime library, while Vault has 400 documentaries at any one time.

 The new Vice channel, branded as Viceland, launched on September 19, 2016.
 The next day, A+E Networks UK launched Blaze, a new free-to-air channel carrying programming aimed towards adult males.